jwrpalmer99/indy-walls/README.md

 9. Alt-click a side with no intermediate vertices to remove that side wall.
 10. Left-click a removed side to restore it.
 11. Use Ctrl-scrollwheel to change all four side segment counts together.
-12. Use the check button or Enter to create wall segments, or X or Escape to cancel.
+12. Use the check button or Enter to create wall segments, or Escape to cancel.

 Rectangle metadata is stored on each generated wall segment.
 Ctrl-left-click any generated segment to reopen the rectangle editor, including per-side vertices, segment gaps, and removed sides, so it can be adjusted and re-applied.

+### Polyline Walls

+The Wall Controls include a Polyline Wall tool for drawing vertex-to-vertex wall paths.

+Basic workflow:

+1. Open Wall Controls.
+2. Select the Polyline Wall tool.
+3. Click on the canvas to place each point.
+4. Double-click to stop drawing and enter edit mode.
+5. Double-click back on the first point to stop drawing as a closed polygon.
+6. Drag points to reposition them.
+7. Left-click a segment to add a point, or to restore a hidden segment.
+8. Alt-click a point to remove it.
+9. Alt-click a segment to hide it.
+10. Use the check button or Enter to create wall segments, or Escape to cancel.

+Polyline metadata is stored on each generated wall segment.
+Ctrl-left-click any generated segment to reopen the polyline editor, including closed polygon state, hidden segments, and per-segment wall types.

 ## License